David Proud

-Personal life
+Early life

 Proud was born with spina bifida, which was diagnosed when he was five years old.
 He was able to walk with the use of plastic leg splints and participate in most activities, and attended a mainstream primary school.
 During secondary school he required the use of a wheelchair but refused to transfer to a special school.
 He took time off for two major operations on his spine.
 He passed nine subjects at GCSE and two A levels at grade D. He studied theatre at A level and was involved with school productions.
 He wanted to take drama at university but did not believe it would be a viable career so worked as a benefits administrator for four and a half years.
 He then obtained his first professional acting role in the children's television series Desperados.

 Obtaining the grades he did in his educational qualifications, in spite of the difficulties caused by his health problems, has been described by Proud as "one of [his] proudest achievements".
 He has written for Inclusion Now, the magazine of the Alliance for Inclusive Education, describing his attitude to his disability: "Being told that I can't do something seems to make me more and more determined".
 Although he has described roles calling for disabled actors as his "niche", Proud has expressed hopes that as disabled actors enter the mainstream, they will receive roles where "the wheelchair isn't relevant to the character", and that they will be able to compete for 'regular' roles.

 Outside of acting, Proud studied for a degree in psychology through distance learning with the Open University.
 He is a patron for the Association of Spina Bifida and Hydrocephalus and launched their Fit For Success scheme.
 In 2011, Proud was granted the Freedom of the City of London due to his work with several charities.